Universal-Team/db/docs/_3ds/raptor3ds.md

 systems:
 - 3DS
 title: Raptor3DS
-update_notes: <p dir="auto">Video scaling if using second screen fixed and game will now check if Raptor directory and setup file exists.
-If it does not will make directory and setup.</p>
+update_notes: '<p dir="auto">One probably final speedup by optimizing not only the game but the libs it uses.<br>

+  Video now has a slightly lower priority than before so music can run smoother.</p>'
-updated: '2022-10-16T17:09:30Z'
+updated: '2022-10-17T20:49:11Z'
-version: 0.6.4
+version: 0.6.6
-version_title: More Small fixes
+version_title: Fine tuned optimizations
 ---
 Reversed-engineered source port from Raptor Call Of The Shadows ported to the Nintendo 3DS.